o0cynix0o/SABnzbPPS/README.md

    - Click on the "Code" button and select **Download ZIP**.
 2. After downloading and extracting the ZIP, locate the **App** folder inside the extracted project files.
 3. **Download and place the required executables**:
+   - **HandBrakeCLI.exe**: Download it from [HandBrake CLI Download Page](https://handbrake.fr/downloads2.php).
+   - **FFprobe.exe**: Download it from [FFmpeg Download Page](https://ffmpeg.org/download.html).
-   - **HandBrakeCLI.exe** and **FFprobe.exe** must be placed inside the **App** folder.
+   - Place both executables inside the **App** folder.
 These executables are required for the script to function.
-   - You don't need to install HandBrake for Windows, but you may choose to install it if you want to adjust or view preset settings using the HandBrake GUI.
+4. You don't need to install HandBrake for Windows, but you may choose to install it if you want to adjust or view preset settings using the HandBrake GUI.
+You can download it from the [HandBrake for Windows page](https://handbrake.fr/downloads.php).
-4. The **Presets** folder inside the project includes the required HandBrake presets for processing video files.
+5. The **Presets** folder inside the project includes the required HandBrake presets for processing video files.
 You can modify these presets if needed by importing them into HandBrake's GUI application.
-5. The **ReEncodedFiles** directory is included in the zip and is set as the default output directory for processed files.
+6. The **ReEncodedFiles** directory is included in the zip and is set as the default output directory for processed files.
 This output directory will be used automatically for storing reencoded media files.

 ### Creating Categories for Downloaders